cicorias/Castle-Winbuntu/README.md

 To avoid this pain, you can easily check your Windows build version by simply hitting the Windows key on your keyboard, typing `winver`, then checking the version against [the release notes here](https://msdn.microsoft.com/en-us/commandline/wsl/release_notes).

-Generally speaking, you'll likely want to be on at least [build 14905](https://msdn.microsoft.com/en-us/commandline/wsl/release_notes#build-14905) which supports restartable system calls (thus avoiding the dreaded `read |0: interrupted system call` errors mentioned above, and of which a thorough discussion can be found [here](https://github.com/Microsoft/BashOnWindows/issues/1198))
+Generally speaking, you'll likely want to be on at least [build 14905](https://msdn.microsoft.com/en-us/commandline/wsl/release_notes#build-14905) which supports restartable system calls (thus avoiding the dreaded `read |0: interrupted system call` errors mentioned above, of which a thorough discussion can be found [here](https://github.com/Microsoft/BashOnWindows/issues/1198))

 ### Choosing a terminal application...